 Be sure to check out our Special Features sectionnot quizzes, just trivia.

-Remember, the Hergé Foundation’s official site is a wonderful resource.
-One excellent feature is the chronology of Tintin books.
+The Hergé Foundation’s official site is a wonderful resource.

-A note on page numbering: We use the American 3-in-1 editions, and have to calculate the page number.
-Some page numbers we cite may differ in other editions, but they’re usually no more than a few pages different.
+A note on page numbering: We cite the American 3-in-1 print editions, and have to calculate the page number.
+Some page numbers may differ in other editions, but they’re usually no more than a few pages different.